Stecathw/SpaceTourism/README.md

 ### What I learned

 I've learned that it is not as easy to make things look like the figma design.
 I had to think about architecture and design patterns to break things into components and keep the whole project as simple as I can and not that messy.
-Many design choices are then bring to interpretations Sometimes I had to came back on my initial approach to achieve what I intented to do.
-I made a lot of back and forth between figma and website under developments and still they are lot of interpretation a single figma graphism can't solve alone. (missing communication with a team ? between UI/UX and dev ?!)
+Many design choices are then bring to interpretations.
+Sometimes I had to came back on my initial approach to achieve what I intented to do.

+I made a lot of back and forth between figma and website under development and still they are lot of interpretation a single figma graphism can't solve alone. (missing communication with a team ? between UI/UX and dev ?)
 For instance how should behave components with responsiveness ?
+So most of the page gots their values fixed with pixels and not that much rem, em, vh, vw.
+Instead, these fixed value are keeping the layouts as close as possible to the 3 given devices size from the figma skecth.
+On those devices I am pretty sure things are like and where they should be. (mobile: 365x667, tablet: 768x1024, desktop: 1440x900)

 I've learned useContext along with CreateContext and Provider Context.
 (Redux was a bit too much for this app) As I've many times faced trouble when managing states while breaking aparts a page into components I need useContext to makes things easier but not to complex.